flarum/docs/docs/extend/settings.md

 use Flarum\Extend;

 return [
-   (new Extend\Settings)
+  (new Extend\Settings())->serializeToForum('myCoolSetting', 'my.cool.setting.key')->serializeToForum(
-      ->serializeToForum('myCoolSetting', 'my.cool.setting.key')
+    'myCoolSettingModified',
+    'my.cool.setting.key',
-      ->serializeToForum('myCoolSettingModified', 'my.cool.setting.key', function ($retrievedValue) {
+    function ($retrievedValue) {
       // This third argument is optional, and allows us to pass the retrieved setting through some custom logic.
       // In this example, we'll append a string to it.

       return "My Cool Setting: $retrievedValue";
-      }, "default value!"),
+    },
-]
+    'default value!'
+  ),
+];
 ```

 Now, the `my.cool.setting.key` setting will be accessible in the frontend as `app.forum.attribute("myCoolSetting")`, and our modified value will be accessible via `app.forum.attribute("myCoolSettingModified")`.